-- viii.
+- vii.
+Plants, trees, and the natural environment - viii.
 High levels of energy efficiency, with good ventilation to avoid overheating - ix.
 Extra storage for belongings and bicycles - x.
-Shared external areas such as 'home zones' that give priority to pedestrians - 4.8 Relevant design considerations to respect cultural diversity include: - Larger schemes should include a number of separate communal spaces to allow men and women to socialise separately, should they so wish. - 4.9 Where Extra-care housing and Retirement housing are provided as part of a larger housing development the aim should be to create a Lifetime Neighbourhood throughout the larger development which means: - Accessible and inclusive; - Aesthetically pleasing; - Safe (in terms of both traffic and crime); - Easy and pleasant to access; and - Communities that offer plenty of services, facilities and open space. - 4.10 Applicants therefore need to discuss proposed Extra-care housing or Retirement with the Council at the earliest opportunity, before making a planning application. - 4.11 Applicants are also encouraged to discuss Extra-care housing proposals with Staffordshire County Council. - 4.12 The Local Plan identifies the need for new places in Care/Nursing homes and the Council welcomes applications to provide these places. - 4.13 An appropriate location for these facilities will depend on the level of services and care that each facility provides.
-Applications will be treated on a case-by-case basis and an assessment of the services provided and the services in the immediate vicinity will be undertaken.
+Shared external areas such as 'home zones' that give priority to pedestrians - 4.8 Relevant design considerations to respect cultural diversity include: - Larger schemes should include a number of separate communal spaces to allow men and women to socialise separately, should they so wish. - 4.9 Where Extra-care housing and Retirement housing are provided as part of a larger housing development the aim should be to create a Lifetime Neighbourhood throughout the larger development which means: - Accessible and inclusive; - Aesthetically pleasing; - Safe (in terms of both traffic and crime); - Easy and pleasant to access; and - Communities that offer plenty of services, facilities and open space. - 4.10 Applicants therefore need to discuss proposed Extra-care housing or Retirement with the Council at the earliest opportunity, before making a planning application. - 4.11 Applicants are also encouraged to discuss Extra-care housing proposals with Staffordshire County Council.
+Including in its role as Lead Local Flood Authority. - 4.12 When making an assessment of whether the development will be safe for its lifetime, a flood risk exception test should take account the vulnerability of the users of a building. - 4.13 Where buildings have mobility access requirements, ramps are often preferable to level ground access in flood risk terms, unless permeable paving or relevant drainage/ site profiling away from building entrances can be achieved.
+In each case applicants and planners should laisse with the LLFA to ensure flood safety can be achieved along with accessibility requirements. - 4.14 The Local Plan identifies the need for new places in Care/Nursing homes and the Council welcomes applications to provide these places. - 4.15 An appropriate location for these facilities will depend on the level of services and care that each facility provides.
+Applications will be treated on a case-by-